McDonald's: Global activities

 On the river Elbe in Hamburg, Germany, is the world's only "McBoat", a float-through service (similar to drive-through) for people on the river.

 In Sweden, Happy Meal boxes can be used as goggles, with the game Slope Stars.
 In the Netherlands, McDonald's has introduced McTrax that doubles as a recording studio; it reacts to touch.
 They can create their own beats with a synth and tweak sounds with special effects.

 In March 2022, McDonald's closed and sold their 850 locations in Russia due to the invasion of Ukraine.
 Approximately nine percent of global revenue and three percent of operating profit had come from Russia and the 100 locations in Ukraine.
 They sold the restaurants to a Russian buyer under the condition that the locations would not use the McDonald's branding.
 The new stores were rebranded as Vkusno i tochka, beginning to reopen in June.
 Later in 2022, the 25 McDonald's restaurants in Belarus rebranded as Vkusno i tochka and operations were suspended in Kazakhstan due to issues supplying minced meat from Russia.
 They rebranded the following year.

-During the Gaza war, McDonald's branches in Muslim countries were boycotted after McDonald's branches in Israel provided free meals to the Israel Defense Forces, who had been accused of committing war crimes.
+During the Gaza war, McDonald's branches in Israel provided free meals to the Israel Defense Forces, who had been accused of committing war crimes.
+The company's decision led to the call to boycott by Boycott, Divestment and Sanctions, a Palestinian grassroot movement, and by residents and rights groups in Muslim-majority nations, resulting in a drop of 0.2% in sales worldwide during the first quarter of 2024, for the first time since 2020.
 McDonald's in some countries distanced themselves from the actions of McDonald's Israel.
 As a result, McDonald's bought all 225 Israeli franchise-owned restaurants.

+In November 2023, McDonald's announced to increase its stake in its China and Hong Kong businesses from 20% to 48%.